-When did hair become repulsive?
+When did body hair become so repulsive?
 In ancient days, hairy legs and armpits were just facts of life, not something to be scorned.
-Today, unwanted hair is clogging up shower drains, sticking to waxing strips and dulling razors the world around.
+Today, unwanted hair is clogging up shower drains, sticking to waxing strips and dulling razors all over the world.
 Both men and women are anxiously looking for solutions to removing these annoying tendrils.
 Here’s some statistics to back that up.

 - 85% of American women regularly spend time removing unwanted hair daily